compbioclub/.github/profile/README.md

 ## Hi there 👋

-Welcome to the CompBioClub - the Computational Biology Chen lab at CityUHK
+Welcome to the CompBioClub - the Computational Biology Chen Lab at CityUHK

 <!--